FishtownFish wrapped around the rod of AsclepiusMedicine

 Deep-Dive Questions

 Omega-3 modestly thins the blood, so combining it with prescription blood thinners (Eliquis, Xarelto, warfarin, daily aspirin) can raise bleeding risk.
 That does not automatically mean you cannot take it, but the dose and monitoring need to be coordinated with your prescribing doctor.
-We often keep the dose modest (1 g per day) and watch for unusual bruising.
+We often keep the dose modest (1 gram per day) and watch for unusual bruising.

 Yes, and DHA in particular is important for fetal brain and eye development.
 Most prenatal supplements include only a small DHA dose, so I often add a separate prenatal-grade omega-3 (purified for low mercury) to reach 600 to 1,000 mg of DHA per day.
 Always confirm specific doses with your obstetrician or midwife.